One child dies, four others injured after car crashes into Minnesota pond

 Roeske said police were investigating what caused the car to go off the ramp, which does not have guardrails, and whether the children were in seat belts or car seats.

 An emergency call was received at 6:10 a.m. and the last victim was retrieved at 6:55 a.m.
-The water was about nine feet deep where the car sank, Roeske said.
+The water was about nine feet (2.7 meters) deep where the car sank, Roeske said.

 The four other children were identified as Aliyana Rennie, age 1; Zarihana Rennie, 6; Alarious Coleman-Guerrido, 7; and Amani Coleman-Guerrido, 5, all of Brooklyn Center, according to the Minnesota State Patrol website.